Lehrry/Ecowave/README.md

 ## Design Phase
 The design phase began with creating detailed wireframes and high-fidelity mockups using Figma.
 This phase was crucial for defining the visual and structural elements of the website.

-### Pages Designed:
-1. **Home Page**: Welcome message, brief description, call-to-action button, and a featured section with the latest blog posts.
-2. **About Us**: Company history, team member introductions with photos and bios, and customer testimonials.
-3. **Services**: Detailed descriptions of services offered with pricing information.
-4. **Blog**: Sample blog posts with engaging titles, dummy text, featured images, categories, and tags.
-5. **Contact Us**: Contact form with fields for name, email, subject, message, and a Google Maps integration showing the business location.

 ## Development Phase
 The development phase focuses on translating the design mockups into a fully functional, responsive website using HTML, CSS, and Sass.